Console Menu Basics¶

 This script can be dangerous to use in other circumstances.
 Only use this under the direction of a knowledgeable developer or support representative.

 If the script is run without any parameters it will print a help message outlining its use.
-More information can be found on the pfSense Doc Wiki.
+More information can be found on Using gitsync to Update pfSense Between Snapshots.

 installpkg / listpkg / uninstallpkg¶